 Dear Collaborators,

-Solar activity has increased since the last message.
-The largest
+Solar activity has slightly reduced since the last message.
+A number

 See http://www.SolarMonitor.org for images and